ember-learn/ember-blog/source/2019-12-11-countdown-to-the-new-year-ember-page-title.md

 ## Day 11

-This addon [ember-page-title](https://emberobserver.com/addons/ember-page-title) provides a helper for changing the browser tab title of the page you're on within your Ember single-page application (SAP).
+This addon [ember-page-title](https://emberobserver.com/addons/ember-page-title) provides a helper for changing the browser tab title of the page within your application.

 ### What It Does